 Modafinil most noticeably boosts motivation, alertness, and focus.
 It’s hyped up to be the closest thing to Adderall you can get and, following the 2011 movie “Limitless,” the closest thing to the fictional NZT-48 pill.
 While modafinil won’t give you “Limitless” strength and help you be fluent in any language within a day, it’s definitely extremely useful in helping you work and stay focused over long periods of time.

 Modafinil also boosts memory retention and recall.
 Its potential side-effects are negligible when compared to Adderall, though if you’re currently using any other medication, you should pay attention to them (and definitely talk to a doctor first).
-Modafinil is a prescription drug, but if you can’t get one, you can easily buy it online from any number of vendors (which is my preferred way to go).
+Though it’s a prescription drug, if you can’t get one, you can also easily buy modafinil online from any number of vendors (which is my preferred way to go).

 Some people compare the effects of modafinil with a stronger cup of coffee.
 Personally, I’ve yet to drink a cup of joe that comes even remotely close to gluing me to the chair and effortlessly letting me do work for hours on end as well as modafinil does.